 When an emergency occurs, the Emergency Operations Plan (EOP) is activated.
 The EOP delineates the response procedures for emergencies and disasters that could impact the campus.

 When the EOP is utilized, two response organizations are established: The Emergency Operations Center (EOC) and the Senior Management Group (SMG).
-The EOC is staffed by pre-identified campus personnel identified as members of the University Emergency Group (UEG).
+The EOC is staffed by preidentified campus personnel identified as members of the University Emergency Group (UEG).
 They are trained to coordinate the campus' response and recovery efforts.
-Members of the UEG are vetted UNH personnel in the middle to upper management positions from the major functional areas of the University, including, but not limited to Facilities Operations and

-Maintenance, Telecommunications, Energy and Campus Development, Concord Fire Department, Media Relations, Health and Wellness, UNHPD, Hospitality Services, Transportation, Environmental Health and Safety, the President's office, Mayor's Office, and representatives from the UNH Manchester and UNH Law School.
+Members of the UEG are vetted UNH personnel in the middle to upper management positions from the major functional areas of the University, including, but not limited to Facilities Operations and Maintenance, Telecommunications, Energy and Campus Development, Concord Fire Department, Media Relations, Health and Wellness, UNH Police Department, Hospitality Services, Transportation, Environmental Health and Safety, the President's Office, Mayor's Office, and representatives from the UNH Manchester and UNH Law School.
 The EOC facilitates sheltering of evacuees, debris removal, restoration of services, and supports on-scene personnel.
-The primary EOC location is in the UNHPD conference room.
-Senior Leadership (SMG) consists of the President, Provost, Vice President of finance and administration, Chief of staff, Chief of Police, Dean of Students, Associate Provost for Academic Affairs and administrative staff from the president's office.
+The primary EOC location is in the UNHPD conference room, however, should an emergency occur in Concord the EOC may be located in Concord.
+The Senior Management Group (SMG) consists of the President, Provost, Vice President of Finance and Administration, Chief of Staff, Chief of Police, Dean of Students, Associate Provost for Academic Affairs and administrative staff from the president's office.
 Their primary responsibilities include setting policy and providing supports to the EOC and on-scene personnel.

-The Emergency Management Division in cooperation with the Department of Environmental Health and Safety provide training and information on five mission area of emergency management: prevention, protection, mitigation, response and recovery.
-There is at least one Emergency Response tabletop drill conducted each year.
+The Emergency Management Division in cooperation with the Department of Environmental Health and Safety provide training and information on five mission areas of emergency management: prevention, protection, mitigation, response and recovery.
+There is at least one emergency response tabletop drill conducted each year.

 Annual emergency response and evacuation tests are planned in conjunction with other emergency agencies.
-The University conducts emergency response drills, and exercises each year, such as tabletop exercises, field exercises, and tests of the emergency notification systems on campus.
+Each year, the University conducts emergency response drills and exercises such as tabletop exercises and field exercises, and tests of the emergency notification systems on campus.
 These tests are often announced and publicized via campus mail, and various newsletters in conjunction with the tests themselves.

-The Emergency Management Division has primary responsibility for the development and facilitation of emergency exercise at UNH.
-An After Action Report- Improvement plan is written following each exercise that lists the scenario, participants, date, time, location, whether the test was announced or unannounced, areas of strengths, areas of improvement, and corrective actions.
+The Emergency Management Division has primary responsibility for the development and facilitation of emergency exercises at UNH.
+An After Action Report-Improvement Plan is written following each exercise that lists the scenario, participants, date, time, location, whether the test was announced or unannounced, areas of strengths, areas of improvement, and corrective actions.
 The campus is committed to evaluating response capabilities through the exercise and After Action Report process, with the goal of correcting areas of improvement identified during the exercise.